sumukus/Python-Identifiers/README.md

 I have extracted dataset by python scripts so to reproduce same work you can follow the steps given below.

 ### Step 1
-First clone the github repository in your machine or you can download only the python scripts file from my github repository
+First clone the github repository in your machine or you can download only the python scripts file from my the repository.
 <pre>
 git clone https://github.com/sumukus/Python-Identifiers.git
 </pre>